pytorch/pytorch/docs/source/jit.rst

         print(y) # Error: undefined value y

 Non-local variables are resolved to Python values at compile time when the function is defined.
-These values are then converted into Torch Script values using the rules described in `Use of Python Values`_.
+These values are then converted into TorchScript values using the rules described in `Use of Python Values`_.

 Use of Python Values
 ~~~~~~~~~~~~~~~~~~~~

-To make writing Torch Script more convenient, we allow script code to refer
+To make writing TorchScript more convenient, we allow script code to refer
 to Python values in the surrounding scope.
 For instance, any time there is a
-reference to ``torch``, the Torch Script compiler is actually resolving it to the
+reference to ``torch``, the TorchScript compiler is actually resolving it to the
 ``torch`` Python module when the function is declared.
 These Python values are
-not a first class part of Torch Script.
+not a first class part of TorchScript.
 Instead they are desugared at compile-time
-into the primitive types that Torch Script supports.
+into the primitive types that TorchScript supports.
 This section describes the
-rules that are used when accessing Python values in Torch Script.
+rules that are used when accessing Python values in TorchScript.
 They depend
 on the dynamic type of the python valued referenced.

 Functions
-  Torch Script can call python functions.
+  TorchScript can call python functions.
 This functionality is very useful when
   incrementally converting a model into script.
 The model can be moved function-by-function
   to script, leaving calls to Python functions in place.
 This way you can incrementally
   check the correctness of the model as you go.